Volavi/Wreckfest-2-Autoadmin/README.md

 ## 🚀 Usage

    - Make sure that the Wreckfest 2 Dedicated server is running
-   - Run the script within it's folder:
+   - Run the script within it's folder either by double clicking or by typing:
       ```bash
       python wreckfest_2_autoadmin.py
       ```
-   The tool will:
+   **🖥️ The tool will:**

    1. Automatically find your Wreckfest server window
    2. Begin monitoring console output
    3. Handle track rotations when races end
    4. Welcome new players with configurable messages

-   - To update the script:
+   **🔄 To update the script:**

    1. Backup your `config.json`-file
-      2. Pull the latest version of the reposityory (or download and unzip from [*Releases*](https://github.com/Volavi/Wreckfest-2-Autoadmin/releases) -page)
+   2. Pull the latest version of the [repository](https://github.com/Volavi/Wreckfest-2-Autoadmin/archive/refs/heads/main.zip) with `git pull` or `git clone` (or download and unzip from [*Releases*](https://github.com/Volavi/Wreckfest-2-Autoadmin/releases) -page)
    3. Replace the default `config.json`-file with your own
    4. Run the script

    - *If you run into problems you can start by setting different debug sections to **true** `"debug_settings":` -section in the `config.json` -file!*